-A description of Novo Nordisk's overall policies, positions and values can be found in 'Purpose and Sustainability (ESG)' on page 11-23 in the Annual Report 2021.
+A description of Novo Nordisk's overall policies, positions and values can be found in 'Purpose and Sustainability (ESG)' on page 11-26 of the Annual Report 2022.

-Responsibility for maintaining sufficient and effective internal controls and risk management system in relation to the financial reporting is anchored with Executive Management.
+Responsibility for maintaining sufficient and effective internal controls and a risk management system in relation to the financial reporting is anchored with Executive Management.
 Executive Management ensures design and implementation of controls considered necessary to mitigate risks identified in relation to the financial reporting process.

-The Audit Committee appointed by the Board of Directors monitors on an ongoing basis the assessment of risk and the design and operating effectiveness of the implemented internal controls in connection with the financial reporting process.
+On an ongoing basis, the Audit Committee appointed by the Board of Directors monitors the assessment of risk and the design and operating effectiveness of the implemented internal controls in connection with the financial reporting process.

-The internal audit function, Group Internal Audit, reports to the Audit Committee.
-The internal audit function provides independent and objective assurance primarily within internal control and governance.
+The internal audit function, Group Internal Audit, reports to the Audit Committee and provides independent and objective assurance primarily within internal control and governance.